bbatsov/metaredux/_posts/2019-05-10-weird-ruby-positive-and-negative-strings.md

 What's the practical application of this weird notation?
-I think the number one usage would to be to give you an unfrozen string that you can use as the receiver for mutating string method (e.g. concatenation):
+I think the number one usage would to be to give you an unfrozen string that you can use as the receiver for mutating string methods (e.g. concatenation):

 ``` ruby